 This is why Chinese leaders always said, “Hide your strength and bide your time.”
 But when ZTE announced world’s first 5G call in February 2018, the US imposed sanctions on ZTE within two months, forced the company to pay big fines, and accept American supervisors.
 Similar attacks on Huawei, dozens of other successful Chinese hi-tech companies, and on entire China has been going on since 2017.
 Why?
 China today has grown a bit too much:

 In purchasing power, China surpassed the US in 2014.
-By 2030, China will very likely be the largest economy by nominal GDP as well.
+And, as I show in my blog post, China will very likely be the largest economy by nominal GDP within five years (by 2025) as well.
 Thanks to the extraordinary screw up in handling the coronavirus pandemic, the US may actually lose its #1 spot by 2025.
 Hence all the anti-China hysteria.